 A primary consideration is the exposure of the coast: either open coast or sheltered water.
 Open coast settings are exposed to the full influence of storm waves and whatever storm surge might be present.
 In sheltered water, the waves will be strongly fetch-limited and the local surge may be different from that on the open coast.
 However, there might be instances where the transmission of open coast wave conditions into sheltered areas dominates the flooding scenario.
 The degree to which this occurs depends on the geometry of the connections between water bodies, the bathymetry and wind and wave direction.
 The degree to which open coast storm surge penetrates into a sheltered area is influenced by a number of factors, including: 1) magnitude and duration of storm surge, i.e., hydrograph shape, 2) presence or absence of a channel or conduit for water to flow from the open coast to the sheltered area, 3) characteristics of the channel or other conduit such as length and cross-sectional area and how they vary with the level of inundation, and 4) size and complexity of the water body in the sheltered area.
-On the open coast, the interrelationships among waves and water-level processes might be quite complex, and simultaneous measurements and/or model simulations of these processes are recommended to avoid having to reconstruct, overly simplify, and approximate the complex interrelationships.
+The interrelationships among waves and water-level processes might be quite complex, and simultaneous measurements and/or model simulations of these processes are recommended to avoid having to reconstruct, overly simplify, and approximate the complex interrelationships.

 While most methods for open coasts are also applicable to sheltered water, a number of special considerations for sheltered water exist.
 Detailed guidance on the analysis of sheltered waters is provided in Guidance for Coastal Flood Hazard Analyses and Mapping in Sheltered Waters (FEMA, 2008).
+Historical flood experience can also provide valuable information when first considering an area's dominant flood hazards by indicating whether waves are an important component or if the area is sufficiently sheltered that evaluation of wave hazards is unnecessary.